frenda717/CKAD/Application Deployment (20%).md

 Deployment

+1. What is the image used to create the pods in the new deployment?

+        k get deploy/deployments
+        k describe deployments frontend-deployment | grep  Image

+2. Create a new Deployment using the deployment-definition-1.yaml file located at /root/.

+        k create -f <yaml file> -> Check the result

+    controlplane ~ ➜  k create -f deployment-definition-1.yaml
+    Error from server (BadRequest): error when creating "deployment-definition-1.yaml": deployment in version "v1" cannot be handled as a Deployment: no kind "deployment" is registered for version "apps/v1" in scheme "k8s.io/apimachinery@v1.31.0-k3s3/pkg/runtime/scheme.go:100"

+    controlplane ~ ✖ vim deployment-definition-1.yaml

+    controlplane ~ ➜  k create -f deployment-definition-1.yaml
+    deployment.apps/deployment-1 created

-1. Create a new Deployment with the below attributes using your own deployment definition file.
+3. Create a new Deployment with the below attributes using your own deployment definition file.
+(2 ways)
     Name: httpd-frontend;
     Replicas: 3;
     Image: httpd:2.4-alpine

+    a.

         k create -f deploy.yaml (new definition file)